 A man beating a slave

 Most people in ancient Greece who were slaves worked in the fields, plowing and planting seeds and harvesting wheat and barley and olives.
 Some slaves worked for small farms, maybe just one or two slaves working alongside their boss.
 Other slaves worked on huge farms with hundreds of other slaves, and never saw their owner.
 These people who worked in the fields as slaves were almost all men.
+Many other slaves - also mostly men - worked on fishing boats, or were pearl-divers - a dangerous and difficult job.

 Silver mining slaves at Laurion, near Athens